Will I be able to get my annual wellness check on board?

 The ship will have a Travel Safety department that will provide information on each area and the current risks.
 Immunizations will be available, costs of which have not yet been determined.
 Each resident is also encouraged to consult with their primary physician before boarding to not only ensure optimal use of their existing insurance, but to assess the risk-benefit of immunization to their medical conditions.
 We will also have the most recent Covid-19 vaccinations on board.

-As a resident, if I have a medical emergency while the ship is in port and I’m ashore, or if I have an emergency on the ship and need to be moved to the closest medical care facility, what, if any, support will the Storylines medical staff provide or coordinate?
+If I have a medical emergency while the ship is in port and I’m ashore, or if I have an emergency on the ship and need to be moved to the closest medical care facility, what, if any, support will the Storylines medical staff provide or coordinate?
 For example, if we are in Africa and I’m out on safari and I break a leg or have chest pains and there are no local medical providers, who will help me get back to the ship for treatment and care?

 Storylines is a family: if one of our residents has an emergency off or on the ship, our Medical Advocacy program will assist.
-This could be a fellow resident or a designated member of our medical staff on-call to accompany the resident, facilitate all safe transport and communicate to all relevant medical staff.
+This could be a fellow resident or a designated member of our medical staff on-call to accompany the resident, facilitate safe transport and communicate to all relevant medical staff.

 Will I be able to fill my prescriptions onboard and get OTC supplements such as vitamins, laxatives, incontinence supplies, eye drops, CPAP supplies, etc.?